balderdashy/sails-docs/reference/res/res.send.md

 res.set('Content-Type', 'text/html');
 res.send(new Buffer('some html'));
 ```
-When a String is given the Content-Type is set defaulted to "text/html":
+When a String is given the Content-Type is set to "text/html":

 ```javascript
 res.send('some html');